Health Insurance

 Extra health insurance

 Usually, insurance plans from your home country don't cover all you need while here.
-For that reason, we recommend AON's insurance.
+Check with your own insurance company if all costs are covered in the Netherlands.
+Different plans are available and you should shop around to find one you're comfortable with.
+We recommend AON's insurance.
 They have a specialised international student plan.
-However other plans are available and you should shop around to find one you're comfortable with.